tkn-tub/ns3-gym/src/wifi/doc/source/wifi-user.rst

 The next step is to configure the MAC model.
 We use WifiMacHelper to accomplish this.
 WifiMacHelper takes care of both the MAC low model and MAC high model.
-A user must decide if 802.11/WMM-style QoS and/or 802.11n-style High throughput (HT) support is required.
+A user must decide if 802.11/WMM-style QoS and/or 802.11n-style High throughput (HT) and/or 802.11ac-style Very High throughput (VHT) support is required.

 NqosWifiMacHelper and QosWifiMacHelper
 ++++++++++++++++++++++++++++++++++++++